JohannBulls/WebSecurity/README.md

 # Web Security Application

 The project is a simple web application built with Spring Boot and Spring Security.
-It demonstrates how to secure web applications using Spring Security, with a custom login page, and an in-memory user details service.
+It demonstrates how to secure web applications using Spring Security, featuring a custom login page and an in-memory user details service.
 The application ensures that only authenticated users can access certain pages, while allowing unrestricted access to the login and index pages.
+Additionally, it provides functionality for a shared drawing board, enabling users to collaborate in real-time within a secure environment.

 ## Features